How Effective Are Gravity Boots For Training Your Abs?

 I then bought another pair about a year later, which I used consistently for 3-4 years before getting sidetracked and abandoning the exercise altogether, until I started up again with them recently.

 In all of this time, I’ve never had ANY issues with the Teeter boots.

 No obvious wear and tear, the foam padding hasn’t degraded at all – and, most importantly, the buckles and latches show no signs of breaking.

-For this reason, I wholeheartedly recommend the Teeter Hang Ups Gravity Boots, which you can order here from Amazon for $99.
+For this reason, I wholeheartedly recommend the Teeter Hang Ups Gravity Boots, which you can order here from Amazon.

 Alternatively, I have also heard very good things about the Body Solid Gravity Boots.

-They have the same basic design, but are quite a bit cheaper, coming in at only $56 if you order from Amazon.
+They have the same basic design, but are quite a bit cheaper, if you order from Amazon.